aspose-barcode/Aspose.BarCode-API-References/english/net/aspose.barcode.barcoderecognition/barcodereader/_index.md

 ---
 title: BarCodeReader
 second_title: Aspose.BarCode for .NET API Reference
-description: BarCodeReader encapsulates an image which may contain one or several barcodes it then can perform ReadBarCodes operation to detect barcodes.
+description: The BarCodeReader class detects or reads one or multiple barcodes from an image.
+To read barcodes from an image or stream create an instance of this class and perform ReadBarCodes operation.
 type: docs
 weight: 60
 url: /net/aspose.barcode.barcoderecognition/barcodereader/
 ---
 ## BarCodeReader class

-BarCodeReader encapsulates an image which may contain one or several barcodes, it then can perform ReadBarCodes operation to detect barcodes.
+The BarCodeReader class detects or reads one or multiple barcodes from an image.
+To read barcodes from an image or stream create an instance of this class and perform ReadBarCodes operation.

 ```csharp
 public class BarCodeReader : Component